 The Centers for Disease Control has issued an animal safety alert related to algae blooms.
-The CDC advises pet adn livestock owners, if tehre is a potential cyanobacteria bloom, "When in dount, it's best to keep out."
+The CDC advises pet and livestock owners, if there is a potential cyanobacteria bloom, "When in dount, it's best to keep out."

 Disaster Loans for Small Businesses

-The county is working with a contractor and two vendors to provide harmful algal bloom removal services.
-To make a request to have blue-green algae removed from a waterway, please complete a request for service.
-As of Wednesday, September 11, AECOM has removed approximately 25,580 gallons of algae.
+The county worked with a contractor and two vendors to provide harmful algal bloom removal services.
+AECOM has removed approximately 34,000 gallons of algae.

 - August 24: AECOM begins blue-green algae removal.

 - August 23: Martin County contracts with vendor, AECOM, to utilize grant funds for pilot program to remove blue-green algae.

 - August 21: Blue Green Algae was observed in the water off Bathtub Beach.
 The Florida Department of Health (DOH) and the Florida Department of Environmental Protection (DEP) were notified by Martin County.

 - August 7: The Martin County Board of County Commissioners declared a local state of emergency during an emergency meeting to discuss water conditions.
 (Read the Declaration of Local State of Emergency)